fimbullinter/wotan/docs/writing-rules.md

     public apply() {
         for (const node of this.context.getFlatAst()) {
             if (node.kind === ts.SyntaxKind.AnyKeyword) {
-                this.addFailure(node.end - 3, node.end, "Type 'any' is forbidden.".)
+                this.addFinding(node.end - 3, node.end, "Type 'any' is forbidden.".)
             }
         }
     }